-Both Intel and AMD CPU support virtualization technology which allows multiple operating systems to run simultaneously on an x86 computer in a safe and efficient manner using hardware virtualization.
-XEN and other virtualization software can use Intel / AMD hardware virtualization for full virtualization.
+Both Intel and AMD CPU support virtualization technology which allows multiple operating systems to run simultaneously on an x86 server or computer in a safe and efficient manner using hardware virtualization.
+XEN, KVM, Vmware and other virtualization software can use Intel and AMD hardware virtualization for full virtualization.
 In other words with Intel VT, or AMD-V you can run an unmodified guest OS, like MS-Windows without any problems.
 To run KVM, you need a CPU that supports hardware virtualization.[donotprint]

-Linux: Verify Intel VT CPU Virtualization Extensions
+Verify Intel VT CPU virtualization extensions on a Linux

 Type the following command as root to verify that host cpu has support for Intel VT technology, enter: